apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 1. Require the users to modify their specs to use the variant operators.

-We have tried to make type annotations as non-intrusive and compatible with TLC, as possible.
+As much as possible, we have tried to make the type annotations non-intrusive and compatible with TLC.
 After precisely specifying the requirements for the variant type, we have found that it would be impossible to do sound type checking without introducing additional operators.